QData/GaKCo-SVM/README.md

 **Datasets for GaKCo:**
 We perform 19 different classification tasks to evaluate the performance of GaKCo.
 These tasks belong to the discussed three categories: (1) TF binding site prediction (DNA dataset), (2) Remote Protein Homology prediction (protein dataset), and (3) Character-based English text classification (text dataset).

-The train and test sets have been provided in "data/" folder.
+The train and test sets have been provided in "data.zip" folder.

 Compiling GaKCo (with openMP) :
 ```